smmdev/smmdev/README.md

 <br>

-I'm a **Computer Engineering** student at the University of Jaén, passionate about transforming data and ideas into functional, scalable software.
-My goal is to specialize in **Data Science, Big Data, and Artificial Intelligence** to build tools that solve complex problems and deliver real-world value.
+I'm a **Computer Engineering** student at the University of Jaén with a deep passion for **Data Science, Big Data, and Artificial Intelligence**.
+My goal is to build a career focused on transforming complex datasets into intelligent solutions and actionable insights.

-I am constantly seeking to apply my knowledge to projects that are not only technically sound but also have a tangible impact.
+I am driven by the challenge of solving real-world problems through data, from analysis and modeling to the deployment of AI-powered applications.

 <br>